 Malabsorption can be treated with medications or dietary changes.
 However, some underlying conditions may require lifetime medication to manage pain and bowel movements.

 6. Intestinal Infections

-Intestinal infections such as gastroenteritis may result in your poop smelling like burnt rubber.
+Intestinal infections such as gastroenteritis may result in your poop smelling like burnt rubber and can be associated with poop smelling like burnt hair .
 This inflammatory disease ensues after eating contaminated food.
 The contamination may be a result of:

 - Bacteria such as E. coli or Salmonella

 - Viruses such as rotavirus and norovirus

 Symptoms usually revolve around abdominal cramps, foul-smelling and runny stools.

 7. Short Bowel Syndrome